Skip to content

 What are the magic bytes for .pak files?

-The magic bytes for Compressed archive file files are 4B 50 4B 41 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Compressed archive file (.pak) files are 4B 50 4B 41 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .pak file?